• Home

 Isaiah 53:10 NIV-Yet it was the LORD’s will to crush him and cause him to suffer, and though the LORD makes his life an offering for sin, he will see his offspring and prolong his days, and the will of the LORD will prosper in his hand.

 None of the things you have went through are personal.
-It may feel personal, but all of this is only a part of God’s will.
+It may feel personal, but all of this is a part of a bigger picture.

-The amazing thing about this is that because you’re sharing in His suffering, you will also share in His glory and His glory is now.
+The amazing thing about this is that because you’re sharing in His suffering, you will also share in His glory.

 7. Forgive Often